AtanasovAtanas/interactive-content/EN/08-Defining-Classes/01-Defining-Simple-Classes.md

 A variable whose type is a class **contains a reference to an object** of the class (the address of the memory location where the object is allocated).

-In Java objects are constructed and allocated in the **Heap** memory.
+In Java, objects are constructed and allocated in the **Heap** memory.

-So, we cannot store object in variable, we can store only its **reference to this object**.
+So, we cannot store object in a variable, we can store only its **reference to this object**.

 Variables whose type is a class are known as **reference variables** and they are stored in the **Stack** memory.